ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel460CS/Customization.rst.txt

 * Enhanced Page Capture
 * New wizard support for VSR
 * Keyboard assignment enhancements
-* New dynamic symbolics for USSMSG10
+* New dynamic symbolic for USSMSG10
 * Password and Passphrase support in native VTAM mode
 * DNS support on Line definition
 * Improvement to UNLOAD command.
 SYSPUNCH dynamically allocated